PelionIoT/connected-lights-cloud/webapp/README.md

 # Connected Lights Web Application

-This is the web application that goes with the article [Building an internet connected lighting system](), in which we build a lighting system on top of the Pelion IoT Platform.
+This is the web application that goes with the article [Building an internet connected lighting system](), in which we build a lighting system on top of the Pelion IoT Platform and Mbed OS.

 To get started, install a recent version of [node.js](https://nodejs.org/en/).
 Then: